Local Regulations

 Inspection Process

-- Pre-Cleanout Inspection: Conduct an initial inspection to assess the property condition and identify any hazardous materials.
+- Initial Walkthrough: Conduct a thorough walkthrough of the property to assess the scope of the cleanout and identify any hazardous materials.